All the Bad Stuff on One Page

 We believe you (and your doctor) but it's like this:

-Suppose I'm a baker and you order a 10-foot tall cake for yourself.
+Suppose I'm a baker and you order a 10-foot tall cake that states Happy Birthday Melvin on it.

 Then something terrible happens.
-You get the flu.
-You fall down a flight of stairs.
-You get drunk and crack a tooth on a coffee table.
+Melvin gets the flu.
+Melvin falls down a flight of stairs.
+Melvin gets drunk and cracks a tooth on a coffee table.

 We understand why you no longer want the cake.